krag-harsh/Booths_algo/README.md

 # Multiplication using Booths algorithm
- A very simple program written for my computer organization assignment.\n This code shows how booths algo work.\n
+ A very simple program written for my computer organization assignment.

+ This code shows how booths algo work.

  It can be runned as a simple python program.
 ## Constraints:
 * floating point value is not allowed